onfroa/PDF-Tools/README.md

 - Create one PDF containing all selected pages.
 - Save selected pages as separate PDF files in a ZIP archive.

+### 6. Compress PDF

+Reduce the file size of a PDF.

+- Upload and preview the PDF you want to compress.
+- Choose between low, medium, or high compression.
+- Reduce the file size while maintaining readable quality.
+- Download the compressed PDF directly to your device.

 ## Main Features

 - Private, browser-based file processing